ciscomonkey/stoken-setup/README.md

 # stoken setup

-On my Mac, I use RSA SecurID for everything, but use stoken as I have had multiple issues with the SecurID Mac Client.
+I use RSA SecurID for everything, but have had consistent issues with the native Mac SecurID client.
+I decided to switch to [stoken](https://github.com/cernekee/stoken) and this is my setup.

+#### Note on multiple RSA tokens

-I have 2 different RSA tokens assigned to me for different functions.
-To use multiple tokens, you simply need to create multiple ~/.stokenrc files.
-(Import token and copy the rc file to another name such as ~/.stokenrc-func1 and ~/.stokenrc-func2.)
-You can leave the "default" token you use in the ~/.stokenrc file using this setup.
+I have 2 different RSA tokens that I use depending on the functions I'm performing at the time.
+To use multiple tokens with stoken you simply need to use multiple rc files.
+For my setup, I use ```~/.stokenrc-[function]``` to name them, then use the ```--rcfile [fielname]``` parameter.
+I leave the "default" token (the one I use the most) configured in ```~/.stokenrc```.

 ## Setup